sergiocallegari/PyDSM/README.md

 ## Code availability

-The code is available on the Python Package Index, also known as [Pypi](https://pypi.python.org/pypi), at the [Pypi PYDSM page](https://pypi.python.org/pypi/pydsm).
+The code is available on the Python Package Index, also known as [PyPI](https://pypi.python.org/pypi), at the [PyPI PYDSM page](https://pypi.python.org/pypi/pydsm).

 No wheels are currently provided and the code builds from a source distribution.
 On Linux, a blas library must currently be available at